 Well, I’m finally done building that fence I’ve been meaning to build for the last few years.
 It came out great, and now we at last have the nice, private yard that this house of ours deserves.
 But as with every do-it-yourself project, other unexpected benefits were revealed as well, and one of them was that I ended up with a free air conditioner of unsurpassed efficiency.

 To get this fence built Mustache-style, I didn’t whip out my cell phone and credit card and call a fence contractor.
 I had to do it myself, and since it was my first large-scale fence (about 180 linear feet at 6 feet of height), I kept track of some of the stats.

 I had to set 25 posts of treated lumber into the ground.
 The posts were each 8 feet long, weighing 30 pounds each and set into about 80 pounds of concrete.
 Of course, before setting each post I had to carefully line up and carve a 2-foot-deep hole in the rocky, dry Colorado hardpan soil.
-Each of those 80-pound piles of excavated soil and rocks was the result of several minutes of wrestling with a very powerful electric drill equipped with a 3″ soil auger, followed about 100 blows with a manual post-hole digger, and occasional attacks with a sawzall to cut through roots, a diamond blade grinder to cut through concrete, and a handheld jackhammer to chip away anything that remained.
+Each of those 80-pound piles of excavated soil and rocks was the result of several minutes of wrestling with a burly electric drill equipped with a 3″ soil auger (a very useful invention!) followed about 100 blows with a manual post-hole digger, and occasional attacks with a sawzall to cut through roots, a diamond blade grinder to cut through concrete, and a handheld jackhammer to chip away anything that remained.
 And all those holes were just to get me to the point of hand-mixing over 2000 pounds of concrete, manually tailoring, drilling and screwing over 100 cross pieces, and nailgunning in 500 cedar planks, cutting and bending each to coax their naturally-curvy demeanor into the extremely tight and straight fence that I wanted.